 “Are we allowed to be here?”
 I asked.
 I thought maybe we’d just stumbled onto Roswell (Which is in New Mexico, by the way, not Arizona – but who knows, maybe they moved it.)
 I was waiting for guys with machine guns to shoo us out.

 “Yea.”
 Kyle said as he parked the car next to some helicopters that were taking off on the other side of the fence.
 “Why not?”

 “Uh…” I looked around.
 “I’ve been to the Grand Canyon before, it didn’t look like this.
 It was more… you know, like a big hole in the ground.
 This is just desert.”

-‘I’ve been to the Grand Canyon before’, ‘It’s a big hole in the ground’. <—Do they need any help writing the visitor pamphlets?
-Because – obviously – I’d be a shoe-in.
+‘I’ve been to the Grand Canyon before’, ‘It’s a big hole in the ground’. <—Let me know where I can pick up my tour-guide vest.

 After he convinced me to go inside the tent – where no one chased us out with machine guns – we realized this was… well, I still don’t really know what it was.
 They were definitely doing helicopter tours there.
 And the inside of the tent was like, a gift shop?
 (I was right.)
 There were sweatshirts and magnets and postcards and a lady behind a desk who handed us each a pamphlet and said, “Seventy five dollars per person.”

 “Seventy five dollars.”

 “EACH?”
 Kyle said, and looked at me.
 I shrugged.